When dealing with a bed bug infestation…

-So, if you find deceased bed bugs lying around somewhere, chances are that you’re looking at the exoskeleton of a once-living bed bug.
-The body will remain odorless, since it never released pheromones or undigested blood after it died.
+Therefore, if you find deceased bed bugs lying around somewhere, chances are that you’re looking at the exoskeleton of a once-living bed bug.
+The body will remain odorless since it never released pheromones or undigested blood after it died.

 Do Bed Bugs Make Noise?

-Since bed bugs lack wings, they can’t create a buzzing sound like flies, bees or mosquitoes.
-Their incredibly small size means they don’t make a sound when they scuttle along surfaces late at night.
+Since bed bugs lack wings, they can’t create a buzzing sound like flies, bees, or mosquitoes.
+Their incredibly small size also means they don’t make a sound when they scuttle along surfaces late at night.

-There’s a good reason for bed bugs to be silent: as nocturnal feeders, they know when exactly to start feeding and when exactly it’s time for them to leave.
-They don’t want to do anything that could compromise their location, which is why they remain absolutely quiet at all times.
+There’s a good reason for bed bugs to be silent.
+As nocturnal feeders, they know when exactly to start feeding and when exactly it’s time for them to leave.

 - Scented objects can be used to repel bed bugs.